Androcles and the Lion (1952 film): Cast

-Note that the opening sequence of the film places it during the time of Emperor Antoninus Pius, but the character is only addressed as "Caesar" during the film, as that was the formal way of addressing Roman Emperors.

 Production

-Harpo Marx was originally signed to play Androcles, and after the first five weeks of shooting, Pascal was thrilled with the results, but Howard Hughes, who had seen Young on TV, hired him for the lead, and Harpo was replaced.
-George Sanders was meant to play Caesar but was unable to get out of another commitment.
+Harpo Marx was originally signed to play Androcles, and after the first five weeks of shooting, producer Gabriel Pascal was thrilled with the results.
+However, RKO Pictures head Howard Hughes, who had seen Alan Young on television, hired him for the lead and Marx was replaced.
+George Sanders intended to play Caesar but another commitment caused him to withdraw.
 José Ferrer was mentioned for the part of Androcles.

-Under Pascal's contract with George Bernard Shaw, the film had to include at least 75% of Shaw's original dialogue in the screenplay.
-This was not a problem for this particular play since the play was short; indeed, material had to be added.
+Under Pascal's contract with George Bernard Shaw, the film was required to include at least 75% of Shaw's original dialogue in the screenplay.
+However, as the play was short, additional material was added for the film version.

-Victor Mature had a contract with RKO to make one film a year, but this film, while released by RKO, was produced by GB Productions.